 Cookouts don’t have to be only about food.
 Especially during labor day when you celebrate the workers around you.
-You can get to incorporate games in them and explore a lot.
-Encourage your family and friends to show their competitive sides with a DIY cornhole game.
+You can get to incorporate games into them and explore a lot.
+Encourage your family and friends to show their competitive sides with a DIY corn hole game.
 Making your own is way cheaper than buying one.
 We do this at our family reunions every year, and it’s a total blast!
 We have the opportunity to bond in ways we never thought we would.

 2. Giant Jenga For Best Labor Day Outdoor Plan

 How bout a game of Giant Jenga?
 Oh, the suspense!
 It’s big enough that everyone can get in on the action.
 Classic games never go out of style.
 Plus they get people involved and reveal their competitive side.
-While sharing snacks guys can take part in this activity.
-This is an easy DIY that needs to be worked on early enough so that things get rolling on the D-day.
+Pair this fun activity with fun smoky flavor snacks!
+This is an easy DIY that needs to be worked on early enough so that things get rolling on D-day.
 The winner can be awarded something so as to keep the game as competitive as possible.
 In addition, teams could be formed; boys versus girls.

 3. Patriotic Décor Reuse For Labor Day

 Interestingly enough you can also reuse some of your patriotic décor from Memorial Day and the 4th of July.
-I’m not sure why patriotic décor is used for Labor Day (to celebrate American workers, I guess?), but we’re fans of double-duty décor any day!
+I’m not sure why patriotic décors like cocktails and picnics are used for Labor Day (to celebrate American workers, I guess?), but we’re fans of double-duty décor any day!
 The colors and the pomp are worth every ounce of it and you don’t have to go out of your budget to get the supplies you need.
 Coz well it’s reuse.

 4. Coolant Balloons For Cookout Drinks

-Drinks are a must-have in most if not all cookouts.
+Drinks are a must-have on most if not all backyard cookouts’ menu.
 Keeping them cold is always a tricky bit for people.
-So for your labor day cookout simply fill regular balloons about a quarter to halfway and freeze them overnight to make mess-free ice packs to add to your coolers, washtubs, etc. It’s a great way to keep drinks cold without everyone’s hands sloshing around in ice water.
+So for your labor day cookout fill regular balloons about a quarter to halfway and freeze them overnight to make mess-free ice packs to add to your coolers, washtubs, etc. It’s a great way to keep drinks cold without everyone’s hands sloshing around in ice water.
 And the balloons can also act as an addition to your theme color given the colors you choose to work with.